Contents

 Introduction

 The Rebalance Summary report is the most frequently used report in Tamarac Trading.
-This report is a visual representation of trade recommendations in the context of an account's models and available cash.
+This report is a visual representation of trade recommendations in the context of an account or group's models and available cash.
 You can use this report to see recommended trades, cash information, and important warnings for individual accounts or groups.
-You can also complete some trade functions on this report.
+You can also complete trade actions on this report.

-The Rebalance Summary was redesigned to offer a more user friendly way to view recommended trades and take actions on those trades with additional filters and features to help you view the report the way that works best for you.
-For information about the classic version of the Rebalance Summary, see Reading the Classic Rebalance Summary.
+The Rebalance Summary is designed to offer a more user friendly way to view recommended trades and take actions on those trades with additional filters and features to help you view the report the way that works best for you.

-To view similar information across all accounts, use the Rebalance Review.
+To view similar information across all accounts, use the Trade Review page.

 Locate the Rebalance Summary

-To open the Rebalance Summary, click next to the account or group you want to view on the Rebalance page.
+On the Rebalance page, select next to the account or group where you want to view the Rebalance Summary.

-Use the following tools to customize your view of the Rebalance Summary report:
+Use the following tools to customize your view of the Rebalance Summary:

 Switch Between Accounts